unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 Enforced through the `Service Account` resource object, which:
 - represents a distinct identity in the cluster
 - is *bound* to a specific `Namespace`
-- grants access to the Kubernetes' API server
+- grants access to the Kubernetes API server
 - grants permissions with *RBAC* to users
 - can be used to configure the authentication within `kubectl`